awsdocs/aws-security-hub-user-guide/doc_source/securityhub-insights-view-take-action.md

 The results list is sorted from most to fewest matching findings\.

+Note that Security Hub can only display 100 results\.
+If there are more than 100 grouping values, you only see the first 100\.

 In addition to the results list, the insight results display a set of charts summarizing the number of matching findings for the following attributes\.
 + **Severity label** – Number of findings for each severity label
 + **AWS account ID** – Top five account IDs for the matching findings